cuny-academic-commons/bp-event-organiser/readme.txt

 * Events can be attached to multiple groups, but if any of those groups are public, the event becomes public.
 * oEmbed support for public group calendars.

+== Changelog ==

+= 1.2.0 =
+* Allow private group iCalendar files to be publicly-accessible
+* Better filterability of event content strings.
+* Usability improvements for Subscribe link.
+* Fix bug that could cause routing error for certain iCal slugs

 == Installation ==

 1. Extract the plugin archive
 1. Upload plugin files to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress